thearchitector/dotfiles-arch/README.md

   $ grub-install --target=$(uname -m)-efi --efi-directory=/boot --bootloader-id="Arch Linux"
 ```

 After installing GRUB, you can configure it by editing the default configuration file via `nvim /etc/default/grub`.
-On my machine, I set `GRUB_TIMEOUT=-1` to prevent the auto-booting into any OS.
-Besides any other configuration you do, make sure to add `lvm` to the end of `GRUB_PRELOAD_MODULES`.
+On my machine, I set `GRUB_TIMEOUT=-1` to prevent auto-booting into any OS.
+In addition to any other configuration you do, make sure to add `lvm` to the end of `GRUB_PRELOAD_MODULES`.

 While not necessary, I also recommend you install the proper microcode for your given system.
 Microcode is similar to CPU firmware, and is an abstraction above hardware-specific processes.
 Companies often release security patches and bug fixes to their CPUs' microcodes, so it is a good idea to install the latest release and allow GRUB to load it during boot time.
 As the microcode package you install differs depending on your physical system, I suggest you take a look at the official wiki page for more information (<https://wiki.archlinux.org/index.php/Microcode>).
 However, most systems will fall under one of the following two choices: